Each film-coated tablet contains 2 mg dienogest and 0.03 mg ethinylestradiol.

 Chloasma may occasionally occur, especially in women with a history of chloasma gravidarum.
 Women with a tendency to chloasma should avoid exposure to the sun or ultraviolet radiation whilst taking this preparation.

-In women with hereditary angioedema exogenous estrogens may induce or exacerbate symptoms of angioedema.
 Worsening of endogenous depression or epilepsy has been reported during COC use.

 The use of oestrogens in girls may cause premature closure of the epiphyses resulting in decreased final adult height.